mpigsley/nebraska-mushrooms/src/cms/content/species/agaricus-kerriganii.md

 - Bruising yellow where handled.
 Bruising red with age and decomposition.
 - Spore print brown.

-*Ecology*: A. kerriganii is a decomposer that can be found in soil in oak and pine forests from late summer to early fall.
+*Environment*: A. kerriganii is a decomposer that can be found in soil in oak and pine forests from late summer to early fall.
 It has been reported along the West Coast, Colorado, and Nebraska.

 ##### **August 9th, 2023 Field Characteristics**